Battle of Rio Hato Airfield: The battle

 At least two military trucks filled with PDF soldiers drove down the runway and adjacent dirt road, raking the wounded and the assembling Rangers with small arms and .50 BMG fire.
 These were dispatched by a Ranger platoon sergeant from 3/75 with a M72 LAW rocket; a non-commissioned officer from A Company, 2/75, fired on a truck with his M1911 pistol and inadvertently hit the gas tank, exploding said vehicle.

 At least one PDF armored personnel carrier engaged the Rangers on the west end of the airfield.
 It was dispatched with simultaneous fire from Rangers firing LAW rockets and from a AC-130H Spectre gunship.

 However, in one case of mistaken identity, a US attack helicopter mistook a squad of Rangers for a group of PDF and fired, killing two and wounding four others.

 Meanwhile, a Ranger company attacked a nearby NCO academy complex and yet another struck the two PDF companies deployed to defend the airfield.
 The fighting turned into a ferocious exchange of fire, with the ground fire of the Rangers heavily reinforced by support from an AC-130 Spectre and several attack helicopters.

 The contested buildings fell in room-to-room fighting, including grenades and automatic rifles at close ranges.
 The Battle of Rio Hato Airfield lasted roughly five hours, by which time the Rangers had secured Rio Hato, as well as Manuel Noriega’s lavish beach house nearby.

 Casualties

 The U.S military lost 4 killed, 18 wounded, and 26 injured in the jump.

-At Rio Hato, the PDF lost 34 soldiers killed, 362 captured, and a huge inventory of weapons abandoned.
-Around 200 PDF soldiers managed to flee into the countryside and evade capture.
+The four Rangers killed in the Rio Hato assault were: